2i2c-org/2i2c-org.github.io/content/infrastructure/intro.md

 type = "blank"
-headless = true  # Homepage is headless, other widget pages are not. weight = 1 title = "The 2i2c Hubs"
+headless = true  # Homepage is headless, other widget pages are not. weight = 1 title = "JupyterHub, managed by 2i2c"

 [design]
   columns = "1"